zed/imunify360-doc/docs/dashboard/README.md

 </div>

-Starting from Imunify360 version 4.1, the <span class="notranslate">Dashboard</span> can display Imunify360 performance data for a number of specified servers.
+<span class="notranslate">Dashboard</span> can display Imunify360 performance data for a number of specified servers.
 * You can add a specified server using its server key – a unique server id that identifies an installed Imunify360 instance.

     :::tip Note